-The Local Authority Named Senior Officer will liaise with the Local Authority Designated Officer (LADO) ensuring that all allegations are reported to the LADO within one working day.
+The Local Authority Named Senior Officer will liaise with the Local Authority Designated Officer (LADO) ensuring that all allegations are reported to them within one working day.
 Following consultation with the LADO, the Local Authority Named Senior Officer will decide on all further action to be taken.

-As required by Keeping Children Safe in Education, Sept 2023 if an allegation is made against anyone working at a Red Balloon Centre, every effort will be made to eradicate all unnecessary delays.
-Centres will not undertake their own investigations of allegations without prior consultation with the LADO(s), or in the most serious cases, the police, so as not to jeopardise statutory investigations.
-In borderline cases, discussions with the LADO(s) can be held informally and without naming the school or individual.
+As required by KCSIE 2023 if an allegation is made against anyone working at RBET-Aylesbury, every effort will be made to eradicate all unnecessary delays.
+The Centre will not undertake its own investigation of allegations without prior consultation with the LADO(s), or in the most serious cases, the police, so as not to jeopardise statutory investigations.
+In borderline cases, discussions with the LADO(s) can be held informally and without naming the Centre or individual.

-We will report promptly to the DBS any person (whether employed, contracted, a volunteer or student) whose services we have ceased to use because their practice has met the DBS referral criteria ie they have caused harm or posed a risk of harm to a child.
+We will report promptly to the DBS any person (whether employed, contracted, a volunteer or student) whose services we have ceased to use because their practice has met the DBS referral criteria, i.e. they have caused harm or posed a risk of harm to a child.

-As detailed in Keeping Children Safe in Education, Sept 2023 'ceasing to use a person's services' includes: dismissal; non-renewal of a fixed-term contract; no longer engaging/refusing to engage a supply teacher provided by an employment agency; terminating the placement of a student teacher or other trainee; no longer using staff employed by contractors; no longer using volunteers; resignation; and voluntary withdrawal from supply teaching, contract working, a course of initial teacher training, or volunteering.
+As detailed in KCSIE 2023, "ceasing to use a person's services" includes dismissal;, non-renewal of a fixed-term contract, no longer engaging/refusing to engage a supply teacher provided by an employment agency, terminating the placement of a student teacher or other trainee, no longer using staff employed by contractors, no longer using volunteers, resignation, and voluntary withdrawal from supply teaching, contract working, a course of initial teacher training, or volunteering.
 Those staff compiling reports will seek to include as much evidence about the circumstances of the case as possible.
 Failure to make a report when required constitutes an offence.
 'Compromise agreements' cannot be used to prevent a referral being made to the DBS when it is legally required, nor can an individual's refusal to cooperate with an investigation.
 Proprietors of independent schools have a legal duty to respond to requests from the DBS for information they hold already, but they do not have to find it from other sources.

-The school will ensure that any disciplinary proceedings against staff relating to child protection matters are concluded in full even when the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable.
+The Centre will ensure that any disciplinary proceedings against staff relating to child protection matters are concluded in full even when the member of staff is no longer employed at the Centre and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable.

 Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
-Suspension is neither mandatory, nor automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected.
+Suspension is neither mandatory, nor automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that students are protected.

-It is recognised that a child may make an allegation against an innocent party, possibly because they are too afraid to name the real perpetrator.
-It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.
+It is recognised that a student may make an allegation against an innocent party, possibly because they are too afraid to name the real perpetrator.
+It is rare for a student to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.
 Although all allegations will be rigorously investigated, and staff may be suspended during those investigations, the principle of innocence until guilt is proven remains paramount.

-The Centre will ensure that all staff, paid and unpaid, are aware of the need for maintaining appropriate and professional boundaries in their relationships with children and parents/carers as advised within the organisation's Code of Conduct.
-As part of the induction process, all staff will receive guidance about how to create appropriate professional boundaries (in both the real and virtual world) with all children.
+The Centre will ensure that all staff, paid and unpaid, are aware of the need for maintaining appropriate and professional boundaries in their relationships with students and parents as advised within the organisation's Code of Conduct.
+As part of the induction process, all staff will receive guidance about how to create appropriate professional boundaries (in both the real and virtual world) with all students.